EckoTan0804/academic-kickstart/content/notes/natural-language-processing/POS-tagging/hmm-pos-tagging.md

 💡 A Markov chain makes a very strong assumption that

-- if we want to predict the future in the sequence, all that matters is the current state.
+- if we want to predict the future in the sequence, **all that matters is the current state**.
 - All the states before the current state have NO impact on the future except via the current state.
   - *It’s as if to predict tomorrow’s weather you could examine today’s weather but you weren’t allowed to look at yesterday’s weather.*